Wafl97/CIIP/README.md

-# CIP
+# CIIP
-CSGO Investment Program by WAFL/MLWB.
+CSGO Inventory Investment Program by WAFL/MLWB.

 This project is just for fun.